 You can go further and break each module into smaller lessons.

 Step 3.
-Write learning goals and descriptions for each lesson
+Write learning objectives and descriptions for each lesson

 If you’ve followed the second route, when mapping out your course, you already have learning goals and objectives in front of you.
 Just put them down next to your modules/lessons.
 If you went the first way, think of the desired outcomes that learners should achieve by the end of each lesson.

-To make learning goals more actionable, and thus tangible and measurable, be sure to add action verbs, as in this example:
+To make learning objectives more actionable, and thus tangible and measurable, be sure to add action verbs, as in this example:

 Also, provide a description of each lesson — just a couple of sentences.
 It will be great if the description not only covers the topic but also translates the value that a learner will gain from a lesson.
 That way, you’ll turn your description into an exciting logline that you can put on the slide with the lesson title.
 It will engage your learners and encourage them to take the lesson.